darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 ![filmstrip](./filmstrip/filmstrip.png)

-The filmstrip can be switched on and off using the shortcut `Ctrl+F`.
-The height of the filmstrip panel can be changed by clicking and dragging its top border.
+The filmstrip can be switched on and off using the shortcut Ctrl+F. The height of the filmstrip panel can be changed by clicking and dragging its top border.

 Quickly navigate through the images in the filmstrip by scrolling with the mouse.
 In the darkroom you can change the photo currently being processed by clicking on another image in the filmstrip.

 In the darkroom, the image currently being processed is selected and highlighted.
 Use Mouse over to select any other image from the filmstrip (in order to act on it with a keyboard shortcut) without changing the image being processed.

-If you wish to select multiple images in the filmstrip, use `Alt+click` to select the first image and then `Ctrl+click` to add to or remove images from the selection or `Shift+click` select a range of images.
+If you wish to select multiple images in the filmstrip, use Alt+click to select the first image and then Ctrl+click to add to or remove images from the selection or Shift+click select a range of images.

 The following shortcuts are available to select images in the filmstrip or to perform actions on the selected images: